AvraamMavridis/angular-metatags/README.md

 # **Angular MetaTags module**

 Module to dynamically provide metatags based on the path.
+After this [PR](https://github.com/AvraamMavridis/angular-metatags/pull/5) it supports both ngRoute and ui-router (only simple states).

 ## **How to use it**